-To replace the combustion head assembly, reverse the sequence.
+To replace the combustion head assembly, reverse the previous sequence.

-- Remember to put the assembly in upside down, so the electrode insulators are out of the way.
-Remove, then replace, the blower shield if necessary for easier removal/insertion of the assembly. - See Figure 8.
-For 99FRD or EZ-66 burners, you will have to lift the end of the assembly to guide it through the throttle at the end of the air tube.
+- Remember to put the assembly in upside down, so the electrode insulators are out of the way. - See Figure 8.
+You will have to lift the end of the assembly to guide it through the reduced diameter throttle cone at the end of the air tube.
 DO NOT FORCE.